 My biggest surprise coming back to wakeboarding was the mental aspect.
 I was sure I was going to feel frustrated of not riding at the same level as I was right before the injury straight of the bat and was sure that my level would be so low.
 I also thought I was going to be scared of wakeboarding and re-injury.
 Luckily this was so not the case!

 As soon as I got back behind the boat I felt like it had only passed about 2 weeks since my last boat set.
 I feel like I could go out and do all the tricks I used to do again and the fear is almost none existent.
 (I think maybe going straight out of Rehab to the O’Neill Hit the Road winch trip without a knee-brace might have helped with that haha).
 The only part about boat riding I’m not comfortable with yet is landing in the flats as I don’t have the same strength as before.
 I’ve been taking my time working on building the strength back before getting back into trying my more advanced tricks but in my mind, they feel just like before.
 I guess we will see in a couple of weeks 😉

-I’ve had one day behind the boat where I got a bit frustrated and felt like things were never going to work out.
+I’ve had days behind the boat where I got a bit frustrated and felt like things were never going to work out.
 I guess this is just natural, I’m only human.
-After getting pretty mad at JB for no reason, eating some food and a good nights sleep, I was back to normal again and the next day I had the best set yet.
+One day after a bad set and getting mad at JB for no reason I went home, had some food and went to sleep.
+I was back to normal again and the next day I had the best set yet.
 I’m heading back to Sweden in a few days to ride my first contest back: the Swedish Nationals.
 I’ll keep you posted on how I go 🙂